 Please visit http://www.g30.i.kyoto-u.ac.jp/en/ for details.

 This course focuses on clarifying the mechanisms of information processing and applying that expertise to the development of versatile high-level applications.
-For example, we study how computer systems achieve and transcend human vision, auditory, language understanding, etc. All these are our most important cognitive abilities.
-The curriculum offers a wide range of topics covering mathematics and computer science, including discrete algorithm, intelligent algorithm, statistics, machine learning, computer vision, pattern recognition, etc. These theories are explored as students investigate how technologies are applied to an application-oriented research project.
+We study not only how computer systems achieve and transcend human cognitive ability in vision, auditory, language understanding, but also the psychology, brain science, and biological information.
+The curriculum offers a wide range of topics covering mathematics and information science, including discrete algorithm, intelligent algorithm, statistics, machine learning, pattern recognition, cognitive science, biological information, etc. These theories are explored as students investigate how technologies are applied to an application-oriented research project.
 In our department, we work with algorithmic principles; make use of state-of-the-art technologies; and inspire students to take their knowledge and imagination into new studies.

 Dr. Xuefeng Liang

-Associate Professor Xuefeng Liang in the Department of Intelligence Science and Technology and Graduate School of Informatics.
-His interests include computer vision, pattern recognition, image processing, and computational geometry.
+Associate Professor Xuefeng Liang is with the Department of Intelligence Science and Technology, Graduate School of Informatics.